BryanWilhite/Blog/presentation/entry/2018/2018-06-15-here-is-why-you-will-not-find-components-inside-angular-and-other-tweeted-links.md

 ---json
 {
-  "author": null,
-  "content": "Here is why you will not find components inside Angular.
-By @maxim_koretskyi[bit.ly] If you're fan of @shanselman, @DamianEdwards or just @dotnet or @aspnet make sure to check out our @YouTube channel… [twitter.com] If you are looking for a big icon coll...", "inceptDate": "2018-06-15T16:36:38.5975202-07:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "“Here is why you will not find components inside Angular…” and other Tweeted Links…", "documentShortName": "2018-06-15-here-is-why-you-will-not-find-components-inside-angular-and-other-tweeted-links", "fileName": "index.html",
+  "path": "./entry/2018-06-15-here-is-why-you-will-not-find-components-inside-angular-and-other-tweeted-links",
+  "date": "2018-06-15T23:36:38.597Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2018-06-15T23:36:38.597Z",
-  "slug": "here-is-why-you-will-not-find-components-inside-angular-and-other-tweeted-links",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "“Here is why you will not find components inside Angular…” and other Tweeted Links…" }
+  "clientId": "2018-06-15-here-is-why-you-will-not-find-components-inside-angular-and-other-tweeted-links",
+  "tag": "{\r\n  \"extract\": \"Here is why you will not find components inside Angular.
+By @maxim_koretskyi[bit.ly] If you're fan of @shanselman, @DamianEdwards or just @dotnet or @aspnet make sure to check out our @YouTube channel… [twitter.com] If you are looking for a big icon coll...\"\r\n}"
+}
 ---

+# “Here is why you will not find components inside Angular…” and other Tweeted Links…

 [<img alt="NG Tutorial 🔥 [NG_Tutorial]" src="https://songhay.blob.core.windows.net/shared-social-twitter/NG_Tutorial.jpg">]( "NG Tutorial 🔥 [NG_Tutorial]") Here is why you will not find components inside Angular.
 By [@maxim_koretskyi](http://twitter.com/maxim_koretskyi)[[bit.ly]](http://bit.ly/2uUUNNP)